 Service: U. S. Marine Corps Reserves

 Micah Mignott first started at UMass Boston after graduating from Mission High School in Boston, and had decided to major in Computer Science.
 UMass Boston was an easy decision for him – it made economic sense, and his mom believed it was the right place for him.
 During his first few years at UMass Boston, he found that Computer Science was not the best fit for him.
 He wanted something else, but was not yet sure what.

 He joined the Marine Corps Reserves, and spent time training in the Carolinas.
 He was then sent to California where he worked in telecommunications.
 In a sense, he feels, that’s when he “found” Information Technology and what he calls a realistic perspective.
-When he returned to Massachusetts, Micah worked on the Cambridge City Council campaign for now vice-mayor, Marc McGovern.
+When he returned to Massachusetts, Micah worked on the Cambridge City Council campaign for former vice-mayor, Marc McGovern.
 He enjoyed the experience, and it heightened his awareness of the value of earning his college degree -- and its relationship to the job search process.
 It was time to try UMass Boston again, this time combining his acquired telecommunications skills with computer science to major in Information Technology.

 Adam Mason, ‘19

 Major: College of Management, Supply Chain & Service Management